How to teach kids: your guide to a career in early education

 The first step to being able to teach kids is to gain the right qualifications.
-The beauty of a career in education is that you can start it in later life – there’s no need to worry about having the right level of education, as there are routes from almost every level.
+However, there are many different routes you can take from almost every level.

 How to teach kids: the qualities you need

 - Patience: let’s face it, children can be challenging.
 Especially when they’re in an environment that isn’t their home and isn’t their choice.
-Teachers need to be patient in order to succeed, and when dealing with children this is doubly true.
-If you’re prone to losing your cool and getting frustrated when things don’t work as intended, you need to develop patience before entering a career as an early childhood educator.
+Teachers need to be patient in order to succeed.
+If you’re prone to losing your cool and getting frustrated when things don’t work as intended, you need to develop patience before entering a career as an Early Childhood Educator.

 - Understanding: an educator must be understanding of children – taking their backgrounds, families, personal circumstances and general personalities into account at all times.
 You must understand how children learn, and how each child in your class may differ in their approach.

-- Communication: great teachers know how to communicate with their students.
-When dealing with kids, it’s harder to get your message across.
+- Communication: great Teachers know how to communicate with their students.
+When dealing with kids, it can sometimes be harder to get your message across.
 While you’ll learn how to communicate with children during your studies, the innate ability to communicate will help you stand out.